List of MC Oran seasons

-Mouloudia Club Oranais (MC Oran) is a football club based in Oran.
-The club was formed in 1946 by some of Algerian nationalists which decided to create à Muslim club to compete with the European clubs of the moments when Algeria was a French district (French Algeria).
+Mouloudia Club of Oran (MC Oran) is a football club based in Oran.
+The club was founded in 1917 by some of Algerian nationalists which decided to create à Muslim club to compete with the European clubs of the moments when Algeria was a French district (French Algeria).

 This page is a season-by-season record of club's league and cup performance in national and international competitions.

 Before independence

 Below, the MC Oran season-by-season record before independence in the French Algeria period :

 After independence

 Below, the MC Oran season-by-season record after independence of Algeria :